brpuneet898/mtech-oops-course-material/Week5/Week5_Evaluation_Metrics.md

 ---

 **Note:** Partial credit can be awarded for incomplete or partially correct solutions.
-Encourage clear explanations and well-documented
+Encourage clear explanations and well-documented.